1. Blog

 Williamson, WV (Jun)

 Expect “No Feudin’, Just Runnin’ ” at this laid-back favorite in the heart of Appalachia.
-Runners can choose either (or both) of two scenic half marathon courses, each of which finishes in West Virginia: the Blackberry Mountain Half starts in Kentucky, whereas the River Road Half starts in West Virginia.
+Runners can choose from two scenic courses, each of which finishes in West Virginia: the Blackberry Mountain Half starts in Kentucky, whereas the River Road Half starts in West Virginia.
 Both routes follow wooded backroads and tranquil countryside dotted with colonial-style homes and patrolled by the Blackberry Fork and Tug Fork rivers.
-With the “best volunteers on the planet,” personalized signs to welcome back returning runners, and rifle-toting characters waiting to greet every runner at the finish, it’s no wonder first-timers and 50 Staters alike call Hatfield McCoy “amazing in every way possible” and a “must-do event!”
+With the “best volunteers on the planet,” personalized signs to welcome back returning runners, and rifle-toting characters who greet every runner at the finish, it’s no wonder first-timers and 50 Staters alike call Hatfield McCoy “amazing in every way possible” and a “must-do event!”

 Wisconsin